Skip to main content

 Luisa is a Learning and Development Co-ordinator at Careers Wales.
 Find out Luisa's top tips to learning the language.

-Having Welsh language skills could lead to more job opportunities because:
+Speaking even a little Welsh could lead to more job opportunities because:

 • Some jobs advertised in Wales ask for Welsh as an essential or desirable skill